gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

   - === "Linux/macOS"
 - Add a main code components section.
 For each component:
   - Provide a brief explanation
-  - Show the relevant code.
+  - Show the relevant code in fenced code blocks.
 - Show complete code example and add a brief explanation.
 - How to run the example code
 - End with a 'Next steps' or 'Related resources' section.